Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 agent:
   providerCache:
     enabled: true
-    sizeLimit: 40Gi  # Adjust based on your needs; must not exceed the PV capacity
+    sizeLimit: 40Gi  # Soft limit for the cache garbage collection; adjust based on your needs
 ```

 Install or upgrade the chart: